-Man charged in 2 Bellevue hate crimes targeting ethnic men
+Man charged with 2 Bellevue hate crimes

 Kenneth Dean Sjarpe, whose last known address was in Snoqualmie, is in King County Jail on two counts of malicious harassment, with bail set at $225,000.

-If convicted as charged, the King County Prosecutor’s Office said, sentencing guidelines call for about 12 month’s imprisonment.
+If convicted as charged, the King County Prosecutor’s Office said, sentencing guidelines call for about 12 months’ imprisonment.

-In an altercation at a gas station in the early evening of May 23, Sjarpe allegedly yelled at three men of Indian descent, “Go back to your country you …,” ending with a racial slur.
+In an altercation at a gas station in the early evening of May 23, Sjarpe allegedly yelled at three men of Syrian descent, “Go back to your country you …,” ending with a racial slur.

 Most Read Stories